IndexCoreasmjit::CodeHolder

 Returns the number of sections.

-bool CodeHolder::isSectionValid(
+bool CodeHolder::is_section_valid(

-uint32_t sectionId
+uint32_t section_id

-) constnoexcept[¶]
+) constnodiscardnoexcept[¶]

-Tests whether the given sectionId is valid.
+Tests whether the given section_id is valid.

-Error CodeHolder::newSection(
+Error CodeHolder::new_section(

 const char* name,

-size_t nameSize = SIZE_MAX,
+size_t name_size = SIZE_MAX,

 uint32_t alignment = 1,